PHI-base/canto-docs/docs/phipo_annotation.md

 ![](images/child_term_suggest.png "")

 PHIPO terms are organised in a hierarchical structure, and PHIPO annotations should be as specific as possible to describe the data from your experiment.
-You can will have the opportunity to request a new term if the most specific term available does not describe your gene product adequately: select the ‘Suggest a new child term’ link and fill in the form that is shown:.
+You will have the opportunity to request a new term if the most specific term available does not describe your gene product adequately: select the ‘Suggest a new child term’ link and fill in the form that is shown:

 ![](images/new_term_suggest.png "")